blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 					- Viparyaya (Incorrect Knowledge)
 					- Vikalpa (Fantasy or Imagination)
 					- Nidra (Sleep)
-					- Smriti (Recollection or Memory)
+					- Smriti (Recollection from Memory)
-			- Chitta Vrithi Nirodha
+			- Chitta Vritthi Nirodha (Cessation of Fluctuations of the Mind)
+				- Why
-				- Vrittis cause Sukha (Pleasure), Dukha (Pain) and Moha (Desire)
+					- Vritthis cause Sukha (Pleasure), Dukha (Pain) and Moha (Desire)
 						- Sukha leads to Raaga
 						- Dukha leads to Dvesha
 						- Moha leads to Avidya (Lack of Knowledge)
-				- So Vrittis must be ceased
+					- So Vritthis must be ceased
 					- When Chittha comes into contact with Vishayaas (objects), our mind begins to think of their associated Sankaaras (Traditions)
 					- These thoughts propel us into taking actions
-				- When we can't manifest those actions in the external world, they result into
+					- When we can't manifest those actions in the external world, they result into Krodha (Anger), Kaama (Lust), Lobha, Moha (Desire), Mada (Madness), Matsarya (Competition), etc.
+					- This Vishayaa Kaara Parinaama (Material Oriented Transformation) of Chittha is called Vritthi
+				- How
+					- Chitta
+				- Results
+					- Destruction of Kleshas (Afflictions), Karma (Actions) and Karmaashaya (Effects of Actions)
+					- Establishment of Jeevaa Atma in its true form or Kaivalya
 			- Chitta returns to Moola Prakriti (Basic Nature) in two circumstances
 				- By experiencing Bhoga (Indulgence) and Apavarga (Liberation), one returns to the normal state
 				- During Pralayavashtha (Destroyed / Uncreated State), the Chittha returns to Moola Prakriti, but when the Atma takes a new life form, Chittha manifests again